openbsd/xenocara/lib/mesa/docs/envvars.rst

       Use old-style monolithic shaders compiled on demand ``nooptvariant``
       Disable compiling optimized shader variants.
-   ``nowc``
+   ``useaco``
+      Use ACO as shader compiler when possible ``nowc``
       Disable GTT write combining
    ``check_vm``
       Check VM faults and dump debug info.
    ``reserve_vmid``
       Force VMID reservation per context.
-   ``nogfx``
-      Disable graphics.
-Only multimedia compute paths can be used.
    ``nongg``
       Disable NGG and use the legacy pipeline.
    ``nggc``
-      Always use NGG culling even when it can hurt.
+      Always use NGG culling even on GPUs where it is disabled by default.
    ``nonggc``
       Disable NGG culling.
    ``switch_on_eop``